 Historicity

-The paradox of contemporary historical scholarship is that past authors of history existed apart from their milieu, whereas present authors sit astride theirs.
-Contemporary historians do not contribute directly to the source record, but present it and determine what can be reconstructed or generalized.
+Past authors of history existed apart from their milieu, while present authors sit astride theirs.
+Contemporary historians do not contribute directly to the source record, but seek whatever can be reconstructed or generalized.
 In this it is vital to understand why the source record exists as it does.
-Historicity is more than the mere truth value of a source: It is the source in situ, the description of which is a worthy aspiration.
-It is also appropriate to consider the place of the contemporary historical paradigm in the formation of future ideas of history, since that task is not only possible but potentially significant.
+Historicity is much more than the mere truth value of a source: it is the source in situ.
+In recognizing the contemporary historical paradigm, there is a responsibility to consider its significance for the formation of future notions of history.

 Comparative accuracy is a system of argumentation sharing much in common with Activity Theory.
 A crucial difference is that comparative accuracy is applied to situations having a plus/minus or 0/1 outcome.
 Applications are possible in areas where it is important to be informed of the reliability of a particular conclusion in deciding a course of action.
 This paper provides a neutral description suitable for transfer to other fields.